akif67y/study-helper/README.md

 A beautiful, dark-themed study companion app built with React and Firebase.
 Organize your learning materials, track problems, and store solutions — all in one place.
 I built it for a genuine need of problem tracker tool for my DSA and Database Lab exam preparation.
-I used to solve problems here and there from different platform through the week but when I needed to review before online exam finding them again was a big hassle.
+I used to solve problems here and there from different platform through the week.However, when I needed to review before online exam, finding them again was a big hassle.
 This project solves this effictively.

 ![DevStudy](https://img.shields.io/badge/React-19.2-61DAFB?style=flat&logo=react)